Malcolm Francke

 Fredrick Malcolm Francke (born 21 March 1939) is a former Australian first-class cricketer who played for Queensland.

+Leading Australian spinner Ashley Mallett considered Francke to be the best legspinner in Australia during his time and was disappointed Francke never played Test cricket.

 A leg spinner, Francke played for Ceylon in 1957/58, and worked and played cricket in England for several years prior to migrating to Australia.
 He reports having had offers to play first-class county cricket in England but chose not to because it would have been a full-time commitment requiring him to suspend his career as an accountant.

-He represented Queensland from 1971/72 to 1985/86, making his debut against a touring World XI side.
-Francke dismissed Clive Lloyd twice and also took the wickets of captain Rohan Kanhai and Sunil Gavaskar.
+Francke represented Queensland from 1971/72 to 1985/86, making his debut against a touring World XI side.
 He went on to take a total of 167 career first class wickets for Queensland with an innings best of 6 for 62 against South Australia in 1974.

-In a 1977 article Ian Chappell called Francke "a very steady type of spinner, with good line and length, but I can't really see him bowling out Test batsmen.
-As well, he is getting on in years."

-He appeared to have played his last game in 1980 but made a return 6 years later to play in the 1985/86 Sheffield Shield season.
+Life and career

+Sri Lanka

+Francke made his first class debut in April 1957 playing for Ceylon Cricket Association v Madras.
+He took no wickets.
+The following year he played two more first class games for Ceylon against the Madras; in the second he took 6-83 in Madras' secong innings.

+In September 1958 Francke was selected in an All Ceylon side that was to play the touring MCC.
+However the game was washed out.

+England

+In 1959 he played for Falmouth Club in England as a professional.
+Francke was offered a two year contract by Leicestershire but turned it down because he wanted a five year contract.